Gi11i4m/recipe-mewe/README.md

 # MeWe for Franz

-This is the unofficial Franz recipe for MeWe
+This is a Franz recipe for MeWe

 ### How to create your own Franz recipes: